 Here’s something to keep in mind.
 Doctor’s offices have put a number of safety protocols in place to make sure you stay safe when seeking the care – and in this case, the vaccine – you need to keep yourself healthy.
 If you are looking for another location to get your flu shot, remember that pharmacies and stores continue to have rules in place for social distancing and wearing face coverings whenever you visit their location.

-As long as the flu virus is still circulating, you are risk of being exposed and catching the flu.
+As long as the flu virus is still circulating, you are at risk of being exposed and catching the flu.
 Getting your flu shot early can help keep you protected into the peak of flu season and beyond.